6 minute read

 action: regexMatches

-value: "^rg-[a-zA-Z]+-[a-zA-Z]+-[a-zA-Z]+"
+value: '^rg-[a-zA-Z]+-[a-zA-Z]+-[a-zA-Z]+'

 errorMessage: improperly named resource group